shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 3. **Personal:** The guidance, mentorship, and interpersonal skills fostering individual growth.
 4. **Inspirational/Celebrity:** The impact on a broader community through exceptional work and influence.

-By exploring these dimensions, leaders can identify their unique strengths and areas for development, fostering self-awareness and growth.
+By exploring these dimensions, leaders can identify their unique strengths and areas for development, working on self-awareness and growth.
 For followers, the framework unlocks a deeper understanding of the diverse leadership styles they encounter, enabling them to identify the leaders who resonate most with their individual needs and aspirations.

 What is important to understand is that a leader can excel at any one of these skills, and make for an excellent example for their charges, while failing in all the others.
 Or they can focus on building multiple strengths, and provide well-rounded guidance to others.
 Regardless, my proposed framework provides an opportunity for flexibility in interpretating what a good engineering leader can be which most existing framework don't completely clarify.